maralshahmizad/Political-Districting-to-Minimize-County-Splits/README.md

 Python code for the paper "Political districting to minimize county splits" by Maral Shahmizad and Austin Buchanan.

 We consider a stylized redistricting problem.
-The task is to divide a state into k contiguous districts, each having a population between L and U, such that the number of county splits is minimum.
+The task is to divide a state into $k$ contiguous districts, each having a population between $L$ and $U$, such that the number of county splits is minimum.

 Our overall approach has three steps:
 1. Cluster.
-Partition the counties into a maximum number of county clusters (C_1, C_2, ..., C_q) with associated cluster sizes (k_1, k_2, ..., k_q).
+Partition the counties into a maximum number of county clusters $(C_1, C_2, \dots, C_q)$ with associated cluster sizes $(k_1, k_2, \dots, k_q)$.
 If there are multiple such clusterings, pick one that is compact (i.e., few cut edges).
 2. Sketch.
-For each cluster C_j, sketch a districting plan for it that has k_j districts and k_j-1 county splits.
+For each cluster $C_j$, sketch a districting plan for it that has $k_j$ districts and $k_j-1$ county splits.
 A sketch indicates what proportion of each county is assigned to each district.
 3. Detail.
-For each cluster C_j, find a detailed districting plan that abides by the sketch's support.
-That is, a tract (or block) is permitted in district j only if its county is (partially) assigned to district j in the sketch.
+For each cluster $C_j$, find a detailed districting plan that abides by the sketch's support.
+That is, a tract (or block) is permitted in district $j$ only if its county is (partially) assigned to district $j$ in the sketch.

 We solve each step using integer programming techniques.
 If the Cluster step is successful, then weak split duality implies that at least k-q county splits are required (Theorem 1).
 If the Sketch and Detail steps are successful, then we obtain a districting plan with k-q splits.
 So, if all three steps are successful, we conclude that k-q is the minimum number of county splits.

-This is illustrated for the Tennessee's k=33 State Senate districts below.
+This is illustrated for the Tennessee's $k=33$ State Senate districts below.
 First, the Cluster step partitions Tennessee's 95 counties into a maximum number of county clusters; there are 20 clusters.
-By weak split duality, the minimum number of county splits is at least 33 - 20 = 13.
-Second, the Sketch step determines what proportion of each county is assigned to each district (see pie charts), so that clusters of size k' are carved up using k'-1 county splits.
+By weak split duality, the minimum number of county splits is at least $33 - 20 = 13$.
+Second, the Sketch step determines what proportion of each county is assigned to each district (see pie charts), so that clusters of size $k'$ are carved up using $k'-1$ county splits.
 Third, the Detail step takes the district sketches and finds a detailed districting plan with 13 splits.
 So, we have bounded the minimum number of splits between 13 and 13, so 13 is optimal.

 ![Figure 1](TN_SS_1.png?raw=true "Cluster")
 ![Figure 2](TN_SS_2.png?raw=true "Sketch")